What you’ll learn in this article…

 - Net price and tuition affordability

-- Program breadth and concentration options
+- Program breadth and specialization depth

 - Format flexibility for working educators